haxe-utest/utest/README.md

 }
 ```

-`f`: A function that contains other Assert tests
+`f` A function that contains other Assert tests

-`timeout`: Optional timeout value in milliseconds.
+`timeout` Optional timeout value in milliseconds.

 #### `createEvent<EventArg>(f : EventArg -> Void, ?timeout : Int)`
 Creates an asynchronous context for test execution of an event like method.